 How to Translate a Private Application with Weglot

-In this article, you will learn how to use Weglot for a private web application (like a SaaS), allowing the language to be saved as a user preference instead of using a language-specific URL.
+In this article, you’ll learn how to use Weglot on a private web application (like a SaaS), allowing each user’s preferred language to be stored and used, without relying on language-specific URLs.

 • Original page: https://www.example.com/about